BBVA/devstack/README.md

 People who have launched a devstack VM know that there are a lot of variables.
 We have tried collect almost all services and plugins in the YAML file and simplify the use of them.

+Devstack configuration is defined under the entry ***devstack*** in the YAML file.

+If any plugin has a lot of env variables or another specific configuration it's possible to provide custom jinja templates by ***env_file*** parameter.

 ## Create a VM

 We'll create a VM using VirtualBox as Vagrant provider,